whopperprinting/LayerLapse/docs/diy-build-guide.md

 ## Mounting Sensor & Magnet

-Everyone has different printers so this step will look different for everyone, but the main idea is the same for everyone.
+Everyone has different printers so this step will look different for everyone, but the main idea is the same.

 ### Steps